mist64/cbmbus_doc/5 TCBM.md

 	* sending is cheaper than receiving :(
 	* why not just use (single-device?)
 IEEE-488?? this is not cheaper, but much slower!
+	* receiving step 4: not necessary. device can see DIO8 = 0

 # Referencces